Scavenger Hunt Ideas

 I want to do a scavenger hunt for adults and was looking for themes or some sort of how to guide, suggestions, etc. can you help?
 I participated in one a long time ago where we got in our cars and were gone for about an hour to grocery store, gas station, etc. thanks!

 Updated Scavenger Hunt Ideas

 We did this as kids in the neighborhood too asking for old calendars of a certain year, or a penny of a certain date.
 We all had the same list to work from.

 But now the teens are using technology.
-They get a camcorder for each group and have a list of things to do at various locations.
+They have a list of things to do at various locations.
 They put the list of each group in a different order so the groups don't all go to the same place at once.
-Then they film it for proof.
+Then they video record it for proof.

 A couple of years ago, I organized a fun car rally/scavenger hunt for the staff at work.
 I concentrated on the hunters gathering information rather than things, so as not to disrupt the activities in stores and other businesses.
 Scavengers were asked to get dates from a building cornerstone and a gravestone, an inscription from a building lintel and a gravestone, to count the number of seats in a restaurant and the number of overhead light standards on a bridge, to identify historic community landmarks, etc.